 Providing constructive and consistent feedback is an important part of coaching your sales reps to success.
 Being an effective sales coach and understanding how to give productive feedback and drive success on your teams takes practice.

-Opportunity reviews and sales calls are two areas where you can make a great impact as a sales coach.
-Here are some key questions to use in both of those areas that will help garner positive results:
+Sales calls and opportunity reviews are two areas where you can make a great impact as a sales coach.
+Taking the time to prepare questions that look at the most critical areas of sales calls will help you provide the most valuable feedback.
+Here are some key questions to use in both of those areas that will help garner positive results.

 Opportunity Questions to Ask

 1. What stage of the buying process are we in?